×

 Hindus believe that during the auspicious day of ‘Maha Sivarathri’ if they take bath in the Holy Ganges, all their sins will get washed away and they will become pure souls.
 The holy bath or dip must be taken at the confluence where the rivers Ganges, Yamuna and Saraswathi meet in Allahabad.

 On the special day on February 10, 2013, more than 100 million people visited Allahabad and nearly 30 million took their holy dip on that single day.
 These Kumbh Melas occur once in twelve years.
-Indian cities Haridhwar, Nasik and Ujjain regularly host these festivals.
-Read Allahabad kumbh Mela 2013
+Indian cities Haridwar, Nasik and Ujjain regularly host these festivals.

 Rath Yatra: This is a spectacular festival held in November in Puri of Odisha.
 Very large sized chariots with Lord Jagannath, his brother Balbadhra and his sister Subhadra will be hauled from the temple to the beach in Puri all through the streets.